 Eugene and the Willamette Valley, Oregon

 In Eugene, the SweetWaters on the River at the Valley River Inn offers a lavish Thanksgiving buffet that includes a carving station with prime rib and ham, as well as roasted turkey, roasted duck, salmon and a long list of holiday favorites, many of which have a Northwest twist.
 Plus you’ll be able to dine while enjoying a panoramic view of the Willamette River.
-Over the weekend, pop over to the Willamette Valley, which hosts Wine Country Thanksgiving festivities from November 25 to 27, with over 150 wineries open for special tastings, pairings and events.
+Over the weekend, pop over to the Willamette Valley, which hosts Wine Country Thanksgiving festivities, with over 150 wineries open for special tastings, pairings and events.

 Meadows at the Lodge, Bend

 Bend is a mecca for outdoor adventure, and it’s also home to the Lodge at Sunriver Resort.
 It offers an “Oregonian” Thanksgiving dinner, with items like slowly braised turkey roulade and slow roasted prime rib, an autumnal apple sage stuffing, whipped Yukon gold potatoes and Yorkshire pudding.
 Delectable desert options include pumpkin cinnamon panna cotta, pecan bourbon caramel pie, and even chocolate s’mores.

 If you’re looking for a city escape, or already live in Portland, you might want to head to the elegant and historic Benson Hotel.
 It hosts The London Grill which will feature a three-course dinner for Thanksgiving, including free-range turkey with braised dark meat, seared salmon or grilled New York Strip steak.

 Coho Restaurant and The Mansion Restaurant, San Juan Island